ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 ## <a name="pods-or-nodes"/> Why starting with Pods or Nodes didn't help me

-### Pods are simple at first, but overloads you in a while
+### Pods are simple at first, but overloads you after a while

 Most tutorials I've seen in the Internet starts with a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/), and for good